Our clients know best

 What are company secretary duties and functions?

-Company secretary duties and functions are to take care of all the necessary documents required by law.
-For example, issuing company resolutions, managing regulatory filings and maintaining company books.
+A company secretary’s duties and functions are to take care of all the necessary documents required by law.
 It is their job to process every decision and every change your business goes through and report to ACRA accordingly.

 Why outsource corporate secretarial services?